 - They talk you out of what you love.
-This might not feel mean in a direct way like name-calling might, but it is mean.
+This may not feel mean in a direct way like name-calling, but it is mean.
 When the offending person is consistently trying to talk you out of things you love, that can make matters worse, not to mention it can result in isolation, another mean tactic.

 - Stonewalling is a classic tactic, and it is what a rude person goes for when they want to invoke meanness but know that saying nothing is going to be more effective in their quest than saying mean things.

 According to the American Psychological Association, there is a measurement that can be used to measure criticism, and it also has correlations with systemic manipulation.
 When you are paying more attention, you will notice things you previously may not have, so be prepared for what may be a rude awakening.

 Know that rude behavior is not confined to outward action or intentional rude comment.
 It includes personality traits as well.

 Reasons people are mean

 Before you can approach how to deal with mean people, you must first consider why they are displaying this negative behavior in the first place.

 We have all heard the classic playground explanation of ‘he is mean to you because he likes you,’ but this is very outdated and certainly not the case.
 Often when a rude person treats you as such, it is because they lack confidence.

 They may be afraid that they are not likable enough, so they have to appear bigger, stronger, louder, and more important than others to gain a following.

 Sometimes, when you are faced with a rude person, they feel a loss of control that has led them to this rude behavior.
 When people have an extreme need for control, namely, experiencing what they perceive as a loss of it, their bad behavior knows no bounds.